Carol Shields (ophthalmologist): Medical education and career

-Dr. Shields completed medical school at the University of Pittsburgh School of Medicine.
+Shields completed medical school at the University of Pittsburgh School of Medicine.
 Upon graduation from medical school, she moved to Philadelphia to do a residency at Thomas Jefferson University at Wills Eye Hospital and joined the staff at Wills Eye Hospital where she specialized in ophthalmology and eye cancers.

-Dr. Shields is the coauthor (with Jerry A. Shields, her husband) of a number of texts including: Atlas of Orbital Tumors, Atlas of Intraocular Tumors, and Atlas of Eyelid and Conjunctival Tumors.
-She is also co- editor of a comprehensive book entitled, "Retinoblastoma", published recently.
+Shields is the coauthor (with Jerry A. Shields, her husband) of a number of texts including: Atlas of Orbital Tumors, Atlas of Intraocular Tumors, and Atlas of Eyelid and Conjunctival Tumors.
+She is also co-editor of a comprehensive book entitled, "Retinoblastoma", published recently.

-Currently, Dr. Shields and her husband Dr. Jerry Shields head up the oncology department at the Wills Eye Hospital.
+Currently, Shields and her husband Dr. Jerry A. Shields head up the oncology department at the Wills Eye Hospital.
 Located in Philadelphia, the Wills Eye Hospital sees at least 50% of the 300 children diagnosed with retinoblastoma each year and at least 1/3 of the adults diagnosed with ocular melanoma in the USA.
 She was voted by her peers to be in the 2014 and 2016 Ophthalmology Top 100 Power List, which comprises a list of the top 100 most influential people in ophthalmology in the world.
 There have been only two "Top 100" Power Lists – she was on both.
 She is also the recipient of the Donders Award (2003) given by the Netherlands Ophthalmological Society every 5 years to an ophthalmologist worldwide who has contributed extensively to the field of ophthalmology.
 She was the first woman ever to receive this award.